department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/naming.md

 </div>

-## Avoid using acronyms
+## Don't use acronyms
 Avoid using [acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) that aren't established or already known to Veterans.
-It is clearer to use descriptive language than to brand the product, tool or program as an acronym.
+It is clearer to use descriptive language than to brand the product, tool or program as an acronym that Veterans need to learn and remember.